Are you asking yourself similar questions about multihull catamarans vs. monohull sailboats, as our charter guests:

 On the other hand, catamarans, do not heel.
 Because of their higher stability and space, you can easily move around the boat.
 That is also the main reason catamaran boats are considered “easier” to sail, time spent on board feels more relaxing and they are the perfect fit for longer trips.

 When you are taking your friends or family out for a sailing week, monohulls don't have the livability level of catamarans.

-Boat designers of both need to strike the right balance between sailing performances and a nice and comfortable living area to spend time in.
+Boat designers of both vessels need to strike the right balance between sailing performances and a nice and comfortable living area to spend time in.

 The layout of the boat consequently needs to satisfy the required demands of each.

 Since we all have different wishes and priorities, when choosing between catamarans and monohulls, it is important to check your exigencies:

 what are the sailing performances you are looking for?